MicrosoftDocs/azure-docs/articles/notification-hubs/notification-hubs-ios-xplat-localized-apns-push-notification.md

         "News_Mandarin": "..."
     }

-Then we ensure that devices register with a template that refers to the correct property.
+Then you ensure that devices register with a template that refers to the correct property.
 For instance,  an iOS app that wants to register for French news registers the following:

     {
         aps:{